 10. Purple Grapes (Vitis vinifera and others)

-From wild riverbank grapes to cultivated varieties like Concord, purple grapes are among the most familiar edible berries.
-They offer a sweet-tart juiciness perfect for eating fresh, drying into raisins, or fermenting into wine.
+From wild riverbank grapes to cultivated varieties like Concord, Purple Grapes are among the most familiar edible berries.
+They have a sweet and slightly tart juice, making them great for eating fresh, drying into raisins, or turning into wine.
 Foragers will appreciate that wild grapes tend to have smaller, more acidic fruit — but their bold flavor can still shine in jams or juices.